BYLAWS OF THE CW OPERATORS’ CLUB

 D. Website.
 The Club website may include a members-only section that will be accessible by security means established by the Webmaster.
 A public website may also be created.

 E. Internet-based Message Systems.
-The Club reflector or other message system will be accessible to members only.
-Its use will remain operative unless the moderator/owner decides, following discussion with the Internet Committee and approved by the Board, that it should be closed generally, temporarily or to some members.
-The moderator/owner may act immediately to protect against abuse but must then seek approval of the Internet Committee and Board.
+The Club Listserv (reflector) is intended to be accessible to members, CW Academy students and others deemed acceptable by the Secretary or moderator/owner.
+Its use will remain operative unless the Secretary or moderator/owner, after advising the Board, decides that it should be closed generally, temporarily or to some member(s).
+The Secretary or moderator/owner may act immediately to protect against abuse.

 F. Non-payment of Dues.
-A member shall be deemed no longer a member in the event dues are not paid within 30 days of the due date, which shall be January 15 of each calendar year.
-Such determination shall be made by the Treasurer and announced as the Secretary so decides.
+A member shall be deemed no longer a member in the event dues are not paid within 30 days of the due date.
+The due date is January 15 of each calendar year.
+Such determination shall be made by the Treasurer, Membership Secretary, or Secretary and announced by the Membership Secretary updating the membership roster.
 Reminder notices will be sent as reasonably possible after January 1.
-Reinstatement by July 15 may be permitted upon convincing explanation to the Treasurer, such as illness, unavailability or other compelling circumstances.
+Reinstatement by July 15 may be permitted upon convincing explanation to the Treasurer, such as illness, unavailability, or other compelling circumstances, or by judgment of the Secretary.

 G. Removal.
 A member may be removed from the Club by vote of the Board if it is found that the member has